Mantas-2155X/AI_StudioPOV/README.md

 * Click the POV key (default: P) to toggle the POV.

 **Download:**
-* Get the latest release from https://github.com/Mantas-2155X/PH_StudioPOV/releases
+* Get the latest release from https://github.com/Mantas-2155X/AI_StudioPOV/releases

 **Installation:**
-* Unzip `PH_StudioPOV.zip` into your game directory.
+* Unzip `AI_StudioPOV.zip` into your game directory.
-* You should see `PH_StudioPOV.dll` in `BepInEx/Plugins/2155X/`.
+* You should see `AI_StudioPOV.dll` in `BepInEx/Plugins/2155X/`.

 **Configuration:**
 * Open the plugin settings by clicking F1 and change the settings according to your needs.